AmanS3109/LLM_in_Cpp/README.md

 ## References

 * Vaswani et al., “Attention Is All You Need” (2017)
-* Transformer and LLM tutorials in Python/PyTorch
+* Transformer and LLM tutorials in Python/PyTorch by andrej karapathy, george hotz and umar jamil
 * C++ linear algebra and matrix operations references